From Merchant to Messenger

 Behold!
 It is not permissible for a woman to give anything from the wealth of her husband to anyone but with his consent.

-All translations consulted on the Prophet’s last sermon – to one extent or another – portray women as not having the wherewithal to look after themselves or are not in a position to manage their own affairs.
-In Dr. Hamidullah’s translation women are prisoners in their husband’s or father’s house.
-In Faizi’s translation, women fair a little better; they are “helpers” provided by Allah to help their male owners manage their affairs.
+All translations consulted on Muhammad’s last sermon—to one extent or another—portray women as not having the wherewithal to look after themselves or be in a position to manage their own affairs.
+In Dr. Hamidullah’s translation, women are prisoners in their husband’s or father’s house.
+In Faizi’s translation, women fare a little better; they are “helpers” provided by Allah to aid in their male owner’s management of their affairs.

 Treat the women kindly, since they are your helpers and are not in a position to manage their affairs themselves.
 Fear Allah concerning them, for verily you have taken them on the security of Allah and have made their persons lawful unto you by words of Allah.